-This year I have decided to make Mince Pies for Christmas and they will be my home made gifts for my friends, neighbours and family.
+If you struggle to buy gifts for people at Christmas, it is always a good idea to make something at home.
+You may choose to make Christmas decorations, preserves, biscuits, candles and the list goes on.
 I always enjoy giving a gift that I have made or grown in my garden.
 It gives me pleasure to add my personal touch.
-There is still a little time before Christmas for my fruit mince to intensify and develop its beautiful flavours.
+Now is a good time to begin my preparation for the fruit mince.
+It will have a few weeks to intensify and develop its beautiful flavours.
 Although it is warming up here in the Southern Hemisphere a traditional Mince Pie is always a delight to enjoy at Christmas.

 1 cup raisins (coarsely chopped)

 1 cup sultanas (coarsely chopped)

 1/4 cup sliced almonds (toasted & coarsely chopped)